FabioDimola/Dungeon-Survival-VR-Game/README.md

 ## Demo

 To view a demo of the complete VR game, please contact me directly.
+You could see some scripts and the Pitch Bible with some photo of the principal sceene and enemies.
+See the Video Demo at

 ---